JanssenProject/jans/docs/cedarling/getting-started/javascript.md

 const userinfo_token = "<userinfo_token>"
 ```

-Your *principals* will be built from this tokens.
+Your *principals* will be built from these tokens.

 **2. Define the resource**